the official ride - 3rd saturday in september

 more pictures from that ride can be seen here.

-after a brief stop at ross's landing the riders continued on to bridgeport for the kick-off party. the kickoff party was, as usual, a festive scene with the usual good food, vendors and riders and visitors had the opportunity to walk around and greet old friends.
-As usual, our good friend and ride supporter, barney 'fife' woods was there... and he wrote me a 'ticket' because the captain america shield on my bike doesn't permit visibility of the road. barney is a good friend of the ride and a great brother.
+arriving at ross's landing we were joined by a large group of riders nearly doubling the group size. after a brief stop at ross's landing the riders continued on to bridgeport for the kick-off party. the kickoff party was, as usual, a festive scene with the usual good food. vendors and riders and visitors had the opportunity to walk around and greet old friends. the party starts with a brief introduction of the org's members that put the ride together followed by entertainment provided by several different local bands and concluded with the As usual, our good friend and ride supporter, andy 'barney fine' woods was there. barney is a good friend of the ride and a great brother.

 more photos from the friday ride can be seen here.